Nexus-Mods/node-nexus-api/README.md

 E.g. if one version of your application has a bug that leads to it spamming a certain request, we might block that request for that application version without affecting other versions which don't have the problem.

-Therefore it's in your, and your users best interest to provide a sensible version format and keeping it up-to-date.
+Therefore it's in your, and your users best interest to provide a version in the right format and keeping it up-to-date.

 ## Single Sign-On